staeiou/staeiou.github.io/_portfolio/2024-08-01-sentimentomatic.md

 ---
 title: Sentiment-O-Matic
-excerpt: A no-code web app to run pretrained small language models classify text for tasks like sentiment analysis, emotion detection, content moderation, and other supervised small language models.
+excerpt: A web app to enter/upload texts, then score or classify those texts for tasks like sentiment analysis, emotion detection, content moderation, and other supervised Natural Language Processing tasks.
 collection: expressions
 permalink: /expressions/sentimentomatic/
 ---